 About me

-My therapeutic approach is to give you insight into your thoughts and emotions and provide a compassionate and understanding space to allow you to process and heal.
-Then, collaboratively we’ll create tools and strategies that work for you to ensure problems don’t arise again.
+My therapeutic structure is to give you insight into your thoughts and emotions, as well as provide a compassionate and understanding space to allow you to process and heal.
+Then collaboratively, we’ll create tools and strategies that work for you, so problems don’t arise again.

 - Registration with the Australian Health